Sean-Hughes/DF-Impression-Formation--Video-and-Audio-/README.md

 # To do

-- add tests of H6 (or whatever we call robustness to awareness/both awareness and detection)
 - explicate that power analyses not conducted for H3 or H5 (or whatever we call poisson model)